alphagov/notifications-tech-docs/source/documentation/error_tables/_get_the_status_of_one_message.md

 **ValidationError&nbsp;(status&nbsp;code&nbsp;400)**|
 `id is not a valid UUID`|Check the notification ID.|
 **NoResultFound&nbsp;(status&nbsp;code&nbsp;404)**|
-`No result found`|Check when your message was sent.
-If it was sent before the retention period, it has been deleted.
-You can no longer get the status of this message.
+`No result found`| If it's outside the retention period, you may no longer get the status of the message.
 The default retention period is 7 days.|

 In addition to the above, you may also encounter: